Delarin/High-Stakes-Investigation/README.md

 7. Complete the player/employee correlation.

-  .
+    i.
 In the notes file of the Player_Dealer_Correlation directory, add a summary of your findings noting the player and dealer you believe are colluding to scam Lucky Duck.

-  .
+    ii.
 Make sure to document your specific reasons for this finding.

 ## Step 4: Scripting Your Tasks